128technology/docs/docs/cc_fips_conductor_install.md

 ## Next Steps - Router Configuration

 Congratulations, you have successfully installed and configured a conductor!
 The next step is to optimize the router onboarding process.

 Creating router configurations on the conductor allows individual routers to download the necessary configuration to get up and running smoothly.

+If you will be using the OTP Quickstart router installation process, use the conductor GUI to generate a basic configuration and quickstart file for router installation.
+When configuring and installing a router in an environment operating under the Common Criteria guidelines, it is acceptable to provision this file using the GUI.
+Other uses of the SSR GUI are not supported under the Common Criteria guidelines.

+Instructions for generating the quickstart file are found at [QuickStart From the OTP ISO](cc_fips_install_quickstart_otpiso.md)

+If you are installing routers using the Interactive Installation, continue with [Router Installation](cc_fips_router_install.md).

-For an example configuration, refer to the [Appendix](cc_fips_appendix.md).
+To see an example router configuration, refer to the [Appendix](cc_fips_appendix.md).